slackr/redchannel/README.md

 The master password is set either via the `--password` command-line switch or using the environment variable `RC_PASSWORD`.
 This value is required.

-The agent source code must also be available in the `./agent/` subfolder: `git submodule update --recurse`
+The agent source code must also be available in the `./agent/` subfolder: `git submodule update --recursive`

 RedChannel will use the `./agent/config/config.go.sample` as a template to build the agent using C2 configuration data (password, c2 domain, etc).